CrazyMonkeyYT/BotGame/README.md

 _____________________________

-both a react server port 3000 and php server port 8000 are required to run poroperly running these commands in my-app folder usin cmd for windows each command will need its own window.
+both a react server port 3000 and php server port 8000 are required to run properly running these commands in ./botGame folder using cmd for Windows each command will need its own window.

 npm start
 php -S localhost:8000